alvineebai/Alvine-kubernetes/00-cluster-setup/readme.md

 🚨 **WARNING:** If you encounter the following error `Error: invalid version, supported values: 1.19, 1.20, 1.21, 1.22 ...`, you need to upgrade your eksctl version.
 On Windows, run `choco upgrade eksctl`, or `brew upgrade eksctl` on Mac.

+🚨 **WARNING:** If you get an error `AlreadyExistsException: Stack[...]...` in your terminal when launching the cluster, just login to aws and delete the corresponding CloudFormation stack.
+You might need to forcefully delete it with the option **Force delete the entire stack**.

 ### Update the Kubeconfig

 After creating the cluster, you need to update the context in the local Kubeconfig file in order to interact with the cluster.